MariusVanDerWijden/MariusVanDerWijden.github.io/_posts/2025-11-03-Repricing.md

 # Repricing EIPs
 Now to the actual EIPs and my **personal** ranking of them.
 The Glamsterdam [meta EIP](https://eips.ethereum.org/EIPS/eip-7773) currently contains 44 EIPs that are proposed of inclusion.
 10+ of them are related to gas repricings.
 I would like to categorize them in three different categories: _crucial_, _important_ and _nice to have_.

+My grouping is based on [Maria's document](https://notes.ethereum.org/0jBx_uqaR5movhHii8V76Q?both), but I differ on a few EIPs, especially in the latter categories.

 ### Crucial
 The crucial category contains EIPs that I think are very crucial to the goal of repricings.
 Without them, the repricing efforts are not worth it in my opinion.